SRCCUTOVERDESTIndependent · No vendor bias · Updated Apr 2026

-Lift-and-Shift vs Replatform vs Refactor:
+Lift-and-shift vs Replatform vs Refactor

 MetricRehostReplatformRefactor

-Upfront cost per workload$3K$8K$8K$25K$25K$80K
+Upfront / workload$3K$8K$8K$25K$25K$80K

-3-year TCO vs on-premise+10%-15%-40%
+3-year TCO Δ vs on-prem+10%−15%−40%

 Best forLegacy apps, tight timelines, early cloud adoptionDatabases, mid-life apps, teams with some cloud skillsStrategic apps, microservices targets, high-traffic consumer apps

-Cost by workload type and strategy
+Cost by workload type

 Web Application$2K$5K$5K$15K$20K$60K